PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 ##### Favorites System

 To accommodate frequent users, the app allows saving favorite bus routes or stops.
 By tapping the star icon on any stop or bus, users can add it to their Home Screen for faster access on future trips.
+The data is persistent between sessions due to the usage of AsyncStorage, that saves the data on the local device and rehydrates it on startup.

 ##### Map Filtering

-Users can filter the displayed data on the map to show only selected bus routes or stops.
+Users can filter the displayed data on the map to show only the selected bus routes or stops.
 This reduces clutter and allows for a more personalized and focused map view based on the user’s needs.
+Using this feature also further improves performance, as there are fewer markers to perform calculations on.

 ### Flow (Events triggering changes in the architecture)